ASBattu/ASBattu.github.io/projects/sentiment_analysis.md

 ## Locally Hosted Docker Image:
-  - The model was hosted within a Docker container locally.
+  - The model was hosted within a Docker container locally using **TFServing**.
-  - A RESTful API was set up to interact with the model for making predictions.
+  - A **RESTful API** was set up to interact with the model for making predictions.

 - The SentimentAnalyzer class performs sentiment analysis using an API endpoint.
   - It takes the API url, a tokenizer, and a stoplist as parameters in its constructor.